cmacmackin/isoft/doc_pages/3-codeDesign/2-discretisation.md

 separate library called FACTUAL (Fortran Abstract Calculus Types, Usable and Aesthetic Library).
 This is distributed with ISOFT but can also be downloaded on its own.

-[^1]: The other technique, known as *source transformation*,
-    automatically rewrites the entire code prior to compilation so that propagation of the derivative is performed inline.